Back to previous page

 Caleb Hayes-Deats

-Caleb Hayes-Deats is an accomplished trial lawyer who has secured wins valued at over $2 billion for his clients.
+Caleb Hayes-Deats is an accomplished trial lawyer who has secured highly-valued wins for his clients.
 He represents companies and individuals in high-stakes government investigations and commercial disputes.
 He has been recognized as a “Rising Star” in D.C. by the National Law Journal and in New York by Super Lawyers.
 The Legal 500 has praised his “ability as a cross-examiner,” honed through “substantial experience as a prosecutor.”
 His practice spans all levels of the judicial system and many different industries.
-He has tried cases, argued motions, and handled appeals in state and federal courts.

-Mr. Hayes-Deats represents companies and individuals in connection with high-profile government investigations, including under the False Claims Act and Bank Secrecy Act.
+Mr. Hayes-Deats represents companies and individuals in government investigations, including under the False Claims Act, the Bank Secrecy Act, the Office of Foreign Assets Control’s sanctions programs, and the tax and securities laws.
 His representations have covered a wide variety of subjects, ranging from healthcare investigations by the Department of Justice, to allegations that financial institutions failed to maintain effective anti-money laundering programs, and even to impeachment proceedings before Congress.

 Before joining MoloLamken, Mr. Hayes-Deats was an Assistant United States Attorney in the Civil Division of the U.S. Attorney’s Office for the Southern District of New York.
 As an AUSA, Mr. Hayes-Deats had high-profile wins against Fortune 500 companies in cases under the False Claims Act, the Bank Secrecy Act, and the tax laws.
 In 2016, he was part of a team that, after a five-week False Claims Act trial, won the 18th largest jury verdict in the country, according to the National Law Journal’s Top 100 Verdicts of 2016.
 Mr. Hayes-Deats also helped settle high-stakes cases, winning the Department of Justice’s John Marshall Award for Alternative Dispute Resolution.